Azure/AppService/_posts/2022-09-15-Configure automation for upgrade preferences in App Service Environment.md

 zip primaryapp.zip index.php
 ```

-**Deploy sample apps.**
+**Deploy sample app**

-To deploy a sample application using *ZIP Deploy* use this command.
+To deploy a sample application using *ZIP Deploy*, use this command:

 ```bash
 az webapp deployment source config-zip --resource-group $ASEResourceGroupNamePROD  --name $WEBAPPNamePROD --src ./primaryapp.zip
 ```

-**Check if you webapp is running.**
+**Check if your app is running**

-Use your browser or use *curl* command to check if you webapp is working correctly.
+Use your browser or use *curl* command to check if your app is working correctly.

 ```bash
 curl https://$URLofYourPrimaryWebsite
 ```

-## Update the upgrade preference option in your App Service Environment to Manual
+## Change the upgrade preference

-To change the setting *Upgrade preference* to manual use this command.
+To change the *Upgrade preference* setting to Manual on your App Service Environment v3, use this command:

 ```bash
 az resource update --name $ASENamePROD -g ASEResourceGroupNamePROD --resource-type "Microsoft.Web/hostingEnvironments" --set properties.upgradePreference=Manual